shashank8794/YOLOv3-object-detector-with-keras/README.md

                            Python oid_to_pascal_voc_xml.py

                   This script will create same .xml file name as image in a right format that we'll use later.
-                If you are testing this script(oid_to_pascal_voc_xml), and starting it from original OIDv4 ToolKit path, you should uncomment this line:
+                If you are testing this script(oid_to_pascal_voc_xml), and starting it from original OIDv4 ToolKit-master path, you should uncomment this line:

                               #os.chdir(os.path.join("OID", "Dataset"))